mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 It's difficult to have an ongoing working relationship with someone purely over email.
 In my experience, I find myself getting more frustrated with teammates if we only ever communicate in writing.

 I remember a specific instance with Morgan, one of Is It Keto's early writers.
 She often submitted work that used the [passive voice](https://www.grammarly.com/blog/passive-voice/), even though it violated the site's style guide.
-Annoyed, I'd often ask myself, "Why doesn't she care enough to catch these errors hereself?"
+Annoyed, I'd often ask myself, "Why doesn't she care enough to catch these errors herself?"

 When Morgan and I began meeting over video chat, it became immediately obvious that she cared deeply about the quality of the work.
 Passive voice was just her blind spot.
 And we all have blind spots for errors in our writing.
 My [editor](/editor) always criticizes my comma usage but I, don't have, any idea what she's talking, about.